dwrench07/dsi-python-workshop/day3/matt-notes.md

     defaultdict(<function <lambda> at 0x104773050>, {'a': 1, 'c': 0, 'b': 2})

-It's a bit weird to have to pass in a function that returns the defualt value instead of the default value itself, but this is needed to avoid weird problems arising from mutable objects like lists.
+It's a bit weird to have to pass in a function that returns the default value instead of the default value itself, but this is needed to avoid weird problems arising from mutable objects like lists.

 In summary, this works as intended: